Beatrice di Tenda: Performance history

 At the centenary of the first performance, the opera was staged at the Teatro Massimo Bellini in Catania in January 1935, with Giannina Arangi-Lombardi singing the Countess.
 It took until April 1966 before it was heard there again under Vittorio Gui with Leyla Gencer singing the title role.

 Beatrice di Tenda was revived in 1961 by the American Opera Society in New York with Joan Sutherland, Enzo Sordello, Marilyn Horne and Richard Cassilly under Nicola Rescigno, and in the same year at La Scala with Sutherland and Raina Kabaivanska and with Antonino Votto conducting.
 La Fenice presented the work again in January 1964 with Leyla Gencer.
 The 1960s saw occasional presentations.

-Since that time the title role has been assumed by a number of other prominent sopranos including, Mirella Freni, June Anderson, Edita Gruberová, Mariella Devia.
+Since that time the title role has been assumed by a number of other prominent sopranos, including Mirella Freni, June Anderson, Edita Gruberová, and Mariella Devia.

 Roles

 Synopsis

 This is the story of Beatrice Lascaris di Tenda, the woman who was the widow of the condottiere Facino Cane and later the wife of Duke Filippo Maria Visconti, in 15th-century Milan.
 Filippo has grown tired of his wife Beatrice; she regrets her impetuous marriage to him after her first husband's death, a marriage that has delivered her and her people into the Duke's tyrannical power.